Windows Recovery Hints

 - removing difficult software that loads at startup; and

 - cleaning up malware or virus infections (these often reinstall themselves at boot time from hidden files).

-Launching Safe Mode
+Launching Safe Mode in Windows 8

 - You may need to toggle the F-Lock key (if it is present), to enable the F8 key.

 - If the computer begins to beep continually, release the F8 key.

 - If you see the Windows login screen, you'll have to let Windows load then restart your computer to try again.